 Once the drawing plane for a tool has been established by moving the cursor to a general position, a dotted line will appear and show how the snapped point was projected to another plane, in helping determine an accurate position.
-For instance, Figure 8 shows a new flow path being drawn to a side wall of the zone.
+For instance, Figure 9 shows a new flow path being

-Figure 8.
+Figure 9.
 Snapping to another plane in the Workspace